 Traveling from Hong Kong’s international airport to the former Portuguese territory of Macau, noted for its blend of colonial heritage and modern glitz, involves a 40-mile trip across the Pearl River.
 The airport’s SkyPier ferry terminal serves as the departure point for two high-speed ferry companies, reserved exclusively for passengers arriving at the airport and continuing directly to Macau, where immigration formalities are completed.
 Passengers who choose to first take a detour through Hong Kong must clear immigration and customs at the airport and take the ferry from the public Hong Kong Macau ferry terminal at Sheung Wan instead.

 The quickest transit between Hong Kong island and the mainland is the Sky Shuttle, a helicopter service that reaches Macau in just 15 minutes, with departures every 30 minutes.
 However, the heliport is outside the airport, so Immigration and Customs must be cleared first.
-Passengers can either book tickets online or purchase them from the automated ticket counter on level 3/F of the Hong Kong Sky Shuttle Departure Lounge at the Hong Kong Macau Ferry Terminal.
+Passengers can either book tickets online or purchase them from the automated ticket counter on Level 3/F of the Hong Kong Sky Shuttle Departure Lounge at the Hong Kong Macau Ferry Terminal.
 To get to the departure lounge, take the Airport Express from the airport, which runs every 10 minutes for a journey time of 23 minutes.
-Get off at Hong Kong Central station and take a taxi to the Ferry Terminal, if not taking a taxi directly.
-Public bus No. 11 also runs from the airport to the ferry terminal.
+Get off at Hong Kong Central station and take a taxi to the Ferry Terminal Public bus No. 11 also runs from the airport to the ferry terminal.